 Should You Use Mountain Bikes for Long Rides?

 You should use mountain bikes for long rides, especially if you’re biking in off-road areas.
-They offer excellent durability and lightness, allowing you to focus more on enjoying your long-distance riding than worry about your bike.
+They offer excellent durability and lightness, allowing you to focus more on enjoying your long-distance riding than worrying about your bike.
 They also grip the uneven roads better than other bikes.

 You can also use mountain bikes for long rides on pavement, but prepare to wade through some resistance as the bike’s tires find flat ground hard to maneuver through.
 However, the tire issue is easily fixable by replacing your knobby tires with more pavement-suitable tires.